frame-lang/frame_transpiler/docs/source/advanced_frame/event_forwarding.rst

 compartment as well as the multiplexer to be developed first.

-It is hoped that as Frame continues to mature, similar discoveries will build upon each other to deliver more and more powerful capabilities.
+It is hoped that as Frame continues to mature, similar discoveries will build upon each other to deliver increasingly powerful capabilities.